usaid-cs/yesterday-i-learned/random.md

 - In America, you may copyright the design of a dress, but you may not copyright the shape of the dress.
 This leads to [knockoffs](https://www.youtube.com/watch?v=U9wY8Wz6lCs) (lookalikes), but not counterfeits (fake things with the original makers' logo).
 - ACG is short for Anime, Comics, and Games.
 - [RRS Boaty McBoatface](https://en.wikipedia.org/wiki/RRS_Sir_David_Attenborough) was unfortunately renamed to RRS Sir David Attenborough.
 Boaty McBoatface was itself a homage to an adopted owl, "Hooty McOwlface".
-- Beefsteak are good for sandwiches... cherry are good for salads... plum are good for sauces
 - A paperback romance novel in 1972 called [The Flame and the Flower](https://en.wikipedia.org/wiki/The_Flame_and_the_Flower) popularised the [historical] romance genre.
 It sold nine times as many copies as originally planned.
 - No household power cable is sold with two male ends, because once you plug in one end, you get shocked by the other end.
 - Houses have a flat ["nub"](https://www.youtube.com/watch?v=YX3G1r3ynfw) at the top, rather than a flat top or a sharp top, because of laziness, says video.
-Homes that are pretentious like that are alled McMansions.
+Homes that are pretentious like that are called McMansions.
 - At least in America, conspiring to commit a crime with someone else often lands you a heavier sentence than just committing the same crime.
 - [Summer/Winter solstices](https://en.wikipedia.org/wiki/Summer_solstice) are almost always on the 20th, 21st, 22nd, or 23rd of June or December, mostly depending on how "leap" the year is.
 - Bisque are soups made with crustaceans.